ABCxFF/diepindepth/protocol/outgoing.md

     ... code after unknown
 ```

-He also talks about it being related to the Mobile version of the game and is involved in a tpc connection used on mobile.
+He also talks about it being related to the Mobile version of the game and is involved in a TPC connection used on mobile.

 Format: